RanaJazim/express-cli-tool/README.md

 - This is a very simple cli.
 First it will ask you a project name that you want to create.
 - If you are already in the folder that you want to scaffold then simply add . which means scaffolding in the current folder.
 - But if you want to create folder and then scaffold in that folder then you'll have to pass the folder name just a regular string this cli will automatically create a folder for you and all that scaffolding stuff.
 Happy Coding 😊❤️ .

+## After Scaffolding Project
+- Navigate to your project and then install all packages by typing this command i.e. npm install or npm i
+- Go to default.json file in the config folder in the root of the project, add your database name in "connString"
+- You can also change jwt secret key present in default.json file in the config folder.
+By the way this is just for development purposes but in production your "connString" and "secret" should not expose.
+And this is very simple fix.
+Simple create custom-environment-variables.json file and put on that.
+For more info checkout this [config docs](https://github.com/lorenwest/node-config) ...
+- for development: run this command npm run dev.
+It will start the development server which uses nodemon for file changes .